SpongePowered/SpongeDocs/source/plugin/wgen/customwgen.rst

 .. note::

-    This page assumes that you are familiar with setting up your :javadoc:`org.spongepowered.api.world.gen.
+    This page assumes that you are familiar with setting up your :javadoc:`WorldGeneratorModifier`.
-    WorldGeneratorModifier`.
 If not, then please read the article on setting up your modifier at :doc:`modifiers`.

 Sponge exposes a great deal of vanilla world generation, which can be manipulated through the various interfaces.
 Currently, the only elements of the generation process that are *easily* exposed to manipulation are the populators.